prataprc/xorfilter/README.md

 Implementation of [Xor Filters: Faster and Smaller Than Bloom and Cuckoo Filters](https://arxiv.org/abs/1912.08258) in [rust-lang](https://www.rust-lang.org/), Journal of Experimental Algorithmics (to appear).

-This package is a port from its [Original implementation](https://github.com/FastFilter/xorfilter) in golang.
+This package is a port from its [original implementation](https://github.com/FastFilter/xorfilter) in golang.

 ### Open issues